tonysinghmss/odiyalangtool/README.md

-# odiyalangtool
+# olangtool
-Some scripts for odiya language
+Some scripts for language